jduss4/grandma_margaret_recipes/README.md

 - Granny's Christmas Cake
 - Mom's Chocolate Cookies

+Unfortunately, my mom told me that her great-grandma refused to write down any of her recipes, so the majority of them are lost.

-Many others are very 1950s and 60s, to my eyes.
+Many of the recipes my grandma collected seem very 1950s and 60s, to my eyes.

 ## Brownies